GabrieleRusso11/rt1_third_assignment/README.md

 In this project there are two nodes :

-* The navigation controller node : which is the node that implements all the drive modalites of the robot (and more)
+* The navigation controller node : which is the node that implements all the drive modalities of the robot (and more)

 * The User interface node : which is the link between the user and the navigation controller node